 How to Separate Date from Text in Excel

 Sometimes, while working on an Excel worksheet, you may need to separate the date from the text.
-In this portion of this article, I will show you how to separate date from Excel.
+In this portion of this article, I will show you how to separate dates from Excel.
 I will consider a different dataset here.
 You will find the dataset below.
 In the first column, you will find texts with dates and in the second column, I will separate the dates from the texts.
 Let’s follow the steps one by one.

 - First, select the cells from B5 to B10.